Skip to content

 The widget will prioritise this by adding the first language code found, so you should always order your locales objects by the most common locale first.
 For instance, if you had:

-• de_DE
+• de-DE

-• de_AT
+• de-AT

-…and nothing else, the widget would copy the contents of de_DE into a dictionary for language code de.
-If the order was inverted, the widget would copy the contents of de_AT into a dictionary for de.
+…and nothing else, the widget would copy the contents of de-DE into a dictionary for language code de.
+If the order was inverted, the widget would copy the contents of de-AT into a dictionary for de.

 Browser Behaviour

-In cases where the widget relies on the browser for localisations (numbers, dates, and country names), a configuration option exists in settings.locale_fallback_type which allows you to customise how this is handled.
+In cases where the widget relies on the browser for localisations (numbers, dates, and country names), a configuration option exists in options.locale_fallback_type which allows you to customise how this is handled.
 The value for locale_fallback_type must be either of the following, and defaults to 'mixed':

 value description